E-commerce Platform

 Wynshop is the leading provider of digital commerce and fulfillment solutions for local store-based retailers.
 The grocery-focused e-commerce technology provider has grown and invested rapidly across North America in recent years, and is now adding customers in markets throughout Australia and South America.

-In a fast-paced grocery e-commerce industry, providing a seamless Time Slot system aims to address the challenges by introducing a user-friendly and efficient platform for scheduling delivery or pick up of groceries.
+In a fast-paced grocery e-commerce industry, providing a seamless Time Slot system aims to address the challenges by introducing a user-friendly and efficient platform for scheduling the delivery or pickup of groceries.

 Our platform provides a Time Slot solution when shopping.
 But recent discoveries indicate that the shoppers find it not that easy to navigate.